nathanpainchaud/deep-learning-template/README.md

 - `model` str: Model configuration to use for the run.
 - `datamodule` str: Datamodule configuration to use for the run.

-Once you've provided the required parameters described above, you can see detailed help to change any other aspect of the configuration by running:
+Once you've provided the required parameters described above, you can see detailed help on how to customize any other aspect of the configuration by running:
 ```shell script
 python run.py task=TASK model=MODEL datamodule=DATAMODULE --help
 ```

-## Basic Tutorial Command
+## Basic Example Command
 ```shell script
 python run.py task=pixel_wise_autoencoding model=simple_ae datamodule=mnist
 ```